Yeshey/invert-pdf-colors-cli/README.md

 > [!WARNING]
 > Confirm images and formatting in the resulting pdf, check [known-issues](#known-issues)
->
-> If it didn't work correctly, the best alternative to my knowledge are online pdf inverters like: https://www.pdfconvertonline.com/invert-pdf/
->
-> You can try something like `nix-shell -p ghostscript --command "gs -sDEVICE=pdfwrite -dPDFSETTINGS=/ebook -q -o output.pdf file.pdf"` ([from my techNotes](https://github.com/Yeshey/TechNotes?tab=readme-ov-file#1123-compress)) to compress your pdf if it's too big for the site 🤷

 There is also (https://github.com/keotl/invert-pdf) but it converts to raster as well, but allows bigger files.